straightedge77/wscs_2b/README.md

-# wscs_assignment2 - RESTful microservices architectures
+# wscs_assignment2 - RESTful microservices architectures bonus point implementation

 ## Code Introduction
 - main.py is used to connect front and back